MuhammedYousryKamel/rails-graphql-app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.5
+* Rails version 6.1.4
+* mysql2
+* React.js

-* System dependencies
+* Apollo client

 * Configuration

-* Database creation
+* Database creation -> rails db:create db:migrate

-* Database initialization

-* How to run the test suite
+* How to run the test suite -> bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a side-project for playing with graphQL using rails

+keywords:- rails6-webpacker-mysql2-graphql-rspec-apollo_client-react.js